The Black Beverly Hills: Inside this Little Known California City

 December 18, 2023 at 5:07 PM PST

-If you live in or have visited California, you might’ve seen or heard of the Black Beverly Hills.
-Not only is this town an incredible part of Black history, but it also serves as a reminder of that wealth and success can be achieved even in the face of hardship.
+If you live in or have visited California, you might have heard of the Black Beverly Hills.
+Not only is this group of neighborhoods an incredible part of Black history, but it also serves as a reminder that wealth and success can be achieved, even in the face of systemic barriers.

-In the 1960s, View Park, which is part of The Black Beverly Hills, was home to a majority white demographic.
+In the 1960s, View Park, which is part of the Black Beverly Hills, was home to a majority white demographic.
 Later, the Supreme Court lifted covenants that kept non-white homeowners from buying properties.
-And as a result, a growing number of wealthy Black families started to trickle in.
+As a result, a growing number of wealthy Black families began purchasing homes in the area.

 “It’s just a really great community,” said Harris.
 “During the late 60s and early 70s, African Americans, a lot of times people would not sell to them in affluent neighborhoods, even if they could afford it.
 A lot of successful African Americans chose this neighborhood because it’s a very beautiful neighborhood, and they were allowed access.”

-And with the average home valued at approximately $2 million, this wealthy Black neighborhood is certainly a hidden gem worth exploring.
+With the average home valued at approximately $2 million, this wealthy Black neighborhood remains a hidden gem worth exploring.

 Four Facts About the Black Beverly Hills

-Can it really be called The Black Beverly Hills without a few celebrity sightings?
-The bustling neighborhood was once — and for some celebs, still is — home to a number of Black superstars, including Ray Charles, Tina Turner, Loretta Devine, former Los Angeles mayor Tom Bradley, and more.
+Can it really be called the Black Beverly Hills without a few celebrity sightings?
+The neighborhood has been home to a number of Black superstars, including Ray Charles, Tina Turner, Loretta Devine, and former Los Angeles mayor Tom Bradley.

-But that’s not all, the neighborhood has been featured in several TV shows and movies as well.
-Fans of Issa Rae’s popular Black series “Insecure” might recognize parts of the neighborhood showcased during the show.
-And if you’re old enough to remember the hit reality series “Baldwin Hills,” you’ve likely seen parts of the area, too.
+In addition to its famous residents, the neighborhood has been featured in several TV shows and movies.
+Fans of Issa Rae’s hit show “Insecure” might recognize parts of the area showcased throughout the series.
+The neighborhood was also the backdrop for the reality series “Baldwin Hills,” which followed the lives of affluent Black teens growing up in the area.

-If you’re a sucker for architecture, the Black Beverly Hills is an architectural dream.
-The majority Black neighborhood houses some of the most beautiful homes and buildings in California.
-Many of the homes were designed by prominent Black architects such as Paul Williams.
-Williams was responsible for designing many of Los Angeles’ most famous buildings including Saks Fifth Avenue and LAX Airport.
+For lovers of architecture, the Black Beverly Hills is an architectural dream.
+The majority-Black neighborhood features some of the most beautiful homes and buildings in California.
+Many of these homes were designed by renowned Black architect Paul Williams, who was responsible for designing many of Los Angeles’ most famous buildings, including Saks Fifth Avenue and LAX Airport.

-Back in 1947, the L.A.
-Baldwin Hills district developed The Broadway-Crenshaw Center, a bustling shopping center, and the first open-air retail complex in California following World War II.
-As more and more affluent Black Americans moved to the area, many set up shop at The Broadway-Crenshaw Center, where they would own and operate Black-owned businesses, complete with a Black Santa Claus during the holiday season!
+In 1947, the Baldwin Hills district developed The Broadway-Crenshaw Center, a major shopping center and the first open-air retail complex in California after World War II.
+As more affluent Black Americans moved to the area, many set up shop at The Broadway-Crenshaw Center, owning and operating Black-owned businesses.
+The shopping center even featured a Black Santa Claus during the holiday season, making it a cultural landmark for the community.

-The 870,000 square foot center also featured a whopping 5-story branch of The Broadway department store, a Woolworth variety store, a TJ Maxx department store, and a Vons supermarket, with only TJ Maxx remaining today.
+The 870,000-square-foot center also featured a five-story branch of The Broadway department store, a Woolworth variety store, a TJ Maxx, and a Vons supermarket—though today, only TJ Maxx remains.

-Since then, the popular center has been converted into an indoor shopping plaza better known as Baldwin Hills Crenshaw Plaza.
-There you can find a diverse selection of affordable and upscale retailers.
-This includes a Black-owned bookstore, an African-American art museum, and several Black-owned restaurants.
+Since then, the center has been transformed into Baldwin Hills Crenshaw Plaza, an indoor shopping plaza featuring a mix of affordable and upscale retailers.
+Today, you can find a Black-owned bookstore, an African-American art museum, and several Black-owned restaurants, keeping the neighborhood’s rich cultural history alive.

 FOLLOW ALONG ON INSTAGRAM